MicrosoftEduIndustry/STS/Document/School Survey Deployment Guide.md

     ![](media/UploadOneDrive03.png)

 5. When the upload is done, open the **SchoolSurvey** folder and verify the files and folders have been uploaded.

-6. When you are all done the folder structure and files in the folders will look like this:
+The folder structure and files in the folders will look like this:

     ![](media/99a955026f737dbe9af78f7c89394a04.png)